 proliferates rapidly and the cravings only keep

-increasing.
-So do the calories consumed and consequently
+increasing; as do the calories consumed and consequently

-the weight
+the weight.

-When the
+When

-its own estrogen production.
-Estrogen also feeds the
+stopping its own estrogen production.
+Estrogen also

-Candida causing a Candida population
+feeds the Candida causing a Candida population

 explosion.